Authentication Research Service

 Gallen-Kallela Museum

-Designed and built by artist Akseli Gallen-Kallela (1865-1931), the Tarvaspää Studio Castle presents temporary exhibitions of the art and life of Gallen-Kallela and his contemporaries, as well as contemporary art.
-The museum offers a wide range of activities and events and serves as a centre of information on Akseli Gallen-Kallela.
+Situated in the Tarvaspää studio castle, which was designed and built by the artist Akseli Gallen‑Kallela (1865–1931), the museum presents changing exhibitions that explore the art and life of Gallen‑Kallela and his contemporaries, as well as contemporary art.
+The museum offers a rich programme of events and activities and serves as a central source of information on Akseli Gallen‑Kallela.